Muharram 2021: Date, Brief History of Hussaini Brahmins, Significance, Wishes, Quotes, Messages on Islamic New Year

-Let us tell you that the Imam Hussain's army consists of his friends, relatives, family including women and young children.
-But on the other side the Yazid army comprised thousands of soldiers.
+The army of Imam Hussain consists of his friends, relatives, family including women and young children.
+But on the other side, the Yazid army comprised thousands of soldiers.
 They arrested Hussain and his group and did not provide water and food for successive three days in the desert heat.
 After that, the soldier’s cruelly killed Hussain and his 6-year old son and took the women with them as captives.
-Muslims observe mourning in the honour of the sacrifice of the innocent lives in the month of Muharram.
+Muslims observe mourning in honour of the sacrifice of innocent lives in the month of Muharram.

-Who are Hussaini Brahmins and how they are related with the battle of Karbala?
+Who are Hussaini Brahmins and how they are related to the battle of Karbala?

 Hussaini Brahmins are mostly located in Punjab and are also known as Dutts or Mohiyals.
 They are the true examples who fought for Imam Hussain.
 It is believed that an ancestor named Rahab travelled from Punjab to Arab and there developed close relations with Imam Hussain.
 In the battle of Karbala, Rahab fought with Imam against Yazid.
-Not only this, his sons also joined him and most of them were killed in the battle.
-After seeing the sacrifice and love of Rahab's, Imam bestowed upon him the title of King or Sultan and told him to go back to India.
-It is because of this close bond between the ancestors of Rahab and Imam Hussain, they got the name as Hussaini Brahmins.
+Not only this, but his sons also joined him and most of them were killed in the battle.
+After seeing the sacrifice and love of Rahab and his family, Imam bestowed upon him the title of King or Sultan and told him to go back to India.
+It is because of this close bond between the ancestors of Rahab and Imam Hussain, they are referred to as Hussaini Brahmins.

-After Rahab and his sons who survived in the battle of Karbala reached India and settled in the western Punjab.
-This Hussaini Barhmin sect practiced an intriguing blend of Islamic and Hindu practices that is why they are also known as 'half Hindu' and 'half Muslim'.
-There is a popular saying about the Hussainis: Wah Dutt Sultan, Hindu ka dharm Musalman ka iman, Adha Hindu adha Musalman.
+Rahab and his sons who survived in the battle of Karbala reached India and settled in western Punjab.
+This Hussaini Brahmin sect practised an intriguing blend of Islamic and Hindu practices that is why they are also known as 'half Hindu' and 'half Muslim'.
+There is a popular saying about the Hussainis: Wah Dutt Sultan, Hindu ka dharm Musalman ka iman, Adha Hindu, Adha Musalman.

-There is also another story how Dutts of Punjab came to be known as Hussaini Brahmins.
+There is also another story about how Dutt's of Punjab came to be known as Hussaini Brahmins.

-One of the wives of Imam Hussain namely Sahhr Banu, was the sister of Chandra Lekha or Mehr Banu, the wife of an Indian king Chandragupta.
-When it was clear that Yazid will fought a war with the Imam's then the son of Imam named Ali Ibn Hussain rushed off a letter to Chandragupta for seeking help against Yazid.
-After receiving the letter, the Chandragupta soon dispatched his army to Iraq to assist the Imam.
+One of the wives of Imam Hussain namely Sahhr Banu was the sister of Chandra Lekha or Mehr Banu, the wife of an Indian king Chandragupta.
+When it was clear that Yazid will fight a war with the Imam's, then the son of Imam named Ali Ibn Hussain wrote to Chandragupta for seeking help against Yazid.
+After receiving the letter, Chandragupta soon dispatched his army to Iraq to assist the Imam.
 By the time they arrived, the Imam had been slain.
-In the town of Kufa, the present day Iraq, they met with Mukhtar Saqaffi, a disciple of the Imam, who arranged a stay for them in a special part of the town which today is known as Dair-i-Hindiya or 'the Indian quarter'.
+In the town of Kufa, present-day Iraq, they met with Mukhtar Saqaffi, a disciple of the Imam, who arranged a stay for them in a special part of the town which today is known as Dair-i-Hindiya or 'the Indian quarter'.

-The Muharram month is extremely holy month for the Muslim community.
+The Muharram month is an extremely holy month for the Muslim community.
 Shia's mourn the death of Imam Hussain and his family.
 They pay their respect and pray for them.
-In fact they refrain them from all joyous events.
+In fact, they refrain from all joyous events.

 The period of mourning starts on the 1st day of Muharram and lasts for 10 days until the death of Imam Hussain.
-They mourn by putting black clothes, observe abstinence, fasting and they break their fast on the 10th day.
+They mourn by putting black clothes, observe abstinence, fasting and they break their fast on the 10th day, i.e., Ashura.